domRiddle/ASF/Configuration.md

 ***

 `IPCPassword` - `string` type with default value of `null`.
 This property defines mandatory password for every call done via IPC and serves as an extra security measure.
 When set to non-empty value, all IPC requests will require extra `password` property set to the password specified here.
 Default value of `null` will skip a need of the password, making ASF respect all queries.
+In addition to that, enabling this option also enables built-in IPC anti-bruteforce mechanism which will temporarily ban given `IPAddress` after sending too many unauthorized requests in a very short time.
 Unless you have a reason to edit this property, you should keep it at default.

 ***